How long does it take for a Green Card to arrive? Green Card processing times differ depending on the type of visa you apply for and the applicant.

 How Can You Track the Progress of Your U.S. Green Card?

-This section will provide foreign nationals a guide to help track the progress of their green card application.
+This section will provide foreign nationals with a guide to help track the progress of their Green Card application.

-USCIS sends Form I-797, an applicant’s Green Card Approval Notice, via postal mail.
-Form I-797 is also known as an applicant’s “welcome notice”.
+USCIS sends Form I-797, an applicant’s approval notice, via postal mail.
+Form I-797 is also known as the applicant’s welcome notice.
 Visa applicants do not need to fill out any information on Form I-797.

 How to Track the U.S. Green Card from Inside the U.S.

-Foreign nationals living within the United States can track their Green Card processing with USCIS’ “Case Status Online” tool.
+Foreign nationals living within the United States can track their Green Card processing with USCIS’s “Case Status Online” tool.

 Applicants can find their receipt number on Form I-797C, the USCIS filing receipt for their I-485 petition.
 Enter this alphanumeric receipt number on the Case Status Online tracker and click “Check Status”.